tim-fiola/network_traffic_modeler_py3/README.md

 - interface addresses are only used to match interfaces into circuits and do not have any practical bearing on the simulation results

+Capabilities TO DO:
+- Add RSVP auto-bandwidth capabilities
+- Enable UI to fail nodes/interfaces

 Use Cases TO DO:
 - Specific Model calls to